 This doctored BBQ sauce recipe is so dang easy!
 Simply melt your butter in a saucepan, and add all the ingredients.
 Let it come to a simmer, reduce the heat and let it cook for an additional 5-6 minutes.
 That’s it!

 How to use it:

 I like to use this sauce in a variety of different recipes.
 First and foremost, it makes a great basting sauce.
 Also, I like to use this doctored BBQ sauce as a table sauce for brisket or pulled pork sandwiches.
 Finally, it is amazing in BBQ beans!
 See below for details:

-Use my doctored BBQ in sauce recipe in slow-cooker baked beans.
-Here’s how!
+Use this BBQ in sauce recipe in smoked baked beans

 Doctored BBQ Sauce